kristacourtaway/Covid-19/README.md

 ## Summary-of-Covid-19-SQL-Code

-Purpose: To gather and analyze data related to COVID-19, focusing on deaths, case counts, and vaccination rates at various granularities including by country, continent, and globally.
+To gather and analyze data related to COVID-19, focusing on deaths, case counts, and vaccination rates at various granularities including by country, continent, and globally.

 General Queries:
 Retrieval of COVID-19 death data, filtering out records with null continents, and ordering by the third and fourth columns.